 The major worry with these phones is that the volume is limited to 93 decibels and not 85 which means you will have to teach your young ones about the dangers of listening too loud.
 They are a little uncomfortable if worn for long periods and they don’t fold away small, making them less portable.

 These phones are an excellent choice in the middle of the price range and would be ideal for someone looking for a quality pair of Bluetooth headphones but not necessarily willing to spend the money for a premium pair.
 Not best for someone worried about limiting the volume.
-But overall, these are the best headphones for kids with bluetooth.
+But overall, these are the best headphones with bluetooth.

 - Well designed, look great

 Best budget option

 Available in a range of vivid colors, these headphones from Kidz Gear are aimed at people shopping at the lower end of the market.
 They weigh 8.8oz and include a volume-limiting cable which is attached to the end of the regular cable to reduce sound levels.